DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h3 style="color:#009623;"><a id="not"></a>Services Not Available Currently</h3>

-* Book-a-Libarian assistance for Technology
+* Book-a-Librarian assistance for Technology
-* Borrowing technology items including kits from the Children's Library
+* Borrowing technology kits from the Children's Library
 * Business Services: banner printing, custom print jobs, paper trimmers, laminating, typewriter use
-* Meeting room rentals

 <br />
 <a href="#return">Return to the top of the page</a>